SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/haproxy.md

         log 127.0.0.1    local2
 ````

-3- Restart HaProxy for configuration to be taken account and verify the status
+3- Restart HAProxy for configuration to be taken account and verify the status
 ````
 	sudo systemctl restart HaProxy.conf && systemctl status HaProxy.conf
 ````